zafar007/Article_KZ004/README.md

 #### The problem definition

-Let’s say you've decided to take the downloaded from the server and display it in an `UIImageView`.
+Let’s say you've decided to take the downloaded image from the server and display it in an `UIImageView`.
 Nothing wrong with this approach at all.
 Moreover, [Apple recommends](https://developer.apple.com/library/archive/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/LoadingImages/LoadingImages.html#//apple_ref/doc/uid/TP40010156-CH17-SW7) using `UIImage` and `UIImageView` to display the image in all common cases.
 The exception only if you have some specific image processing.

 Let's return to gallery.
-Probably you’ve tested the application on different images sets using Simulator and latest iPhone version.
+Probably you’ve tested the application on different image sets using Simulator and latest iPhone version.
 And now ready for QA stage.
 Beta-testers and QA engineers picking up your application and then you see this strange-looking crash reports:

 ![](https://github.com/SezorusArticles/Article_KZ004/blob/master/images/image7.png)